Meet The Team

 Graeme is a representative of the Scottish Tractor Pullers Club, and is a third-generation tractor puller which has given him a wealth of knowledge and experience of the sport.
 Graeme competes in the limited pro stock class with the True Blue team, and the distinctive Ford 8600 tractor.
 He is also involved with the Performance sledge Team.
 Off the track, Graeme works as a mechanical engineer in the oil and gas industry.

 David is a representative of the Cumbrian Tractor Pulling Club, and also a representative of the farm stock committee.
 In addition, ‘Toddy’ is also a BTPA-approved clutch inspector.
 He first started in 1996 as a tow-back driver at Great Eccleston, and now competes with his Case IH super farm tractor called Redemption.
-Away from the track, Toddy is service manager for Cumbrian Case IH dealer CT Hayton.
+Away from the track, Toddy is aftersales manager for JG Paxton and Sons.

 Gallery